kevaone/narwhallet/README.md

 ## Setup Ubuntu
-You will need Python and Git installed, can install both via apt with the command: sudo apt install python3 git
+You will need Python and Git installed, can install both via apt with the command:<br/>
+sudo apt install python3 git<br/>

 ### venv example
 *recommended to use a virtual environment for separation and to ensure no dependency conflicts*